richard-scryber/scryber.core/docs/component_lists.rst

 * Labels (see `Definition Lists`_ below)
 * None

-Along with the style of the list entries, the pdf:List; pdf:Ol; pdf:Ul also support the following style options.
+Along with the style of the list entries, the doc:List; doc:Ol; doc:Ul also support the following style options.

 * number-alignment - Left, Middle, Right (default), Justify.
 Specifies the horizontal alignment of the number based on the content.
 * number-concat - true or false.
 If the list is nested, a true value will concatenate the list number with the previous list.